On this page you'll find...

-A step-by-step guide on the information we need you to provide us in order to process your DPP.
+A step-by-step guide on the information we need you to provide us so we can process your DPP as soon as possible.

-The MoneyAware team are here to support you while you’re sticking to a budget with money-saving tips and ways to increase your income.
+The MoneyAware team are here to support you while you’re sticking to a budget.
+Sign up to their newsletter for monthly money-saving tips and ways to increase your income.

 How to set up your DPP

 To ensure your DPP is set up as quickly as possible please send all of this information to us in one go.

 1. Proof of your income.
 This should be your most recent three months wage slips, or 13 consecutive pay slips if you’re paid weekly and they need to match the amount you said to us during your debt advice session.
 If it doesn’t, make sure you include a note to tell us why.